Culiacán: Independent Mexico

-On 6 October 1821, independence was sworn in Culiacán.
-Culiacán was granted the category of city on 21 July 1823, when the provinces of Sonora and Sinaloa separated by decree from Congress.
-In 1824, by the Constitutive Act of the Mexican Federation, Sinaloa and Sonora reunited, forming the Estado de Occidente.
+On 6 October 1821, independence was proclaimed at Culiacán.
+It was granted city status on 21 July 1823, when the provinces of Sonora and Sinaloa were separated by decree from Congress.
+In 1824, under the Constitutive Act of the Mexican Federation, Sinaloa and Sonora reunited to form the Estado de Occidente.
 On 13 October 1830, the provinces of Sonora and Sinaloa were definitively separated by decree, with the city of Culiacán designated the capital of the state of Sinaloa.
-In 1861, during the conservative government of the French Intervention, prefectures were installed, and the Municipalities Law was enacted that divided the Districts into City Councils.
-The Badiraguato District was suppressed and became part of the Culiacán District as a municipality.
+In 1861, during the conservative government of the French Intervention, prefectures were established, and the Municipalities Law was enacted, dividing the Districts into City Councils.
+The Badiraguato District was suppressed and became a municipality within the Culiacán District.

 From 1859 to 1873, the capital of Sinaloa was moved from Culiacán to Mazatlán.
 In the Restored Republic, Governor Eustaquio Buelna confronted the merchants of the port.
-He returned to Culiacán, and the Local Congress gave it the status of capital of the state.
+He returned to Culiacán, and the Local Congress granted it the status of the state capital.

 Porfirian and revolutionary times

 In 1878, Culiacán had three City Halls, whose headwaters were Culiacán, Quilá, and Badiraguato.
-This remained the case until 1880 when Badiraguato returned to being a district with the limits that previously corresponded to it.
+This remained the case until 1880, when Badiraguato reverted to being a district with the limits that had previously applied to it.

 Municipalities were established by law in 1912 as a new form of internal government.
-However, this law did not come into force until 1915, when political directories were suppressed, causing the districts to become free municipalities.
+However, this law did not come into force until 1915, when political directors were abolished, thereby freeing the districts.
 Culiacán was established as a municipality by decree on 8 April 1915.
 Within its original limits was the current Municipality of Navolato, which was segregated from Culiacán on 27 August 1982, depriving the city of 2285 km2 of valley agriculture.

 Alfredo Campos and his guerrilla, entering Culiacán, in April 1912.

 Sometime later, the State Congress approved the extension of the capital city's name, giving it its current official name of Culiacán de Rosales.
-"Rosales" honors the great Mexican military man Antonio Rosales, who fought in the second French Intervention and the Reform War, along with serving as the governor of Sinaloa.
+"Rosales" honors the Mexican military general Antonio Rosales, who fought in the second French Intervention and the Reform War, along with serving as the governor of Sinaloa.

+World War II and opium cultivation for morphine

+During World War II, the United States experienced shortages of medical morphine after opium supplies from Asia were disrupted by the Pacific War.
+In response, Mexican authorities, in cooperation with U.S. officials, expanded regulated opium poppy cultivation in northwestern Mexico, including rural areas surrounding Culiacán in the state of Sinaloa.
+Farmers in the mountainous regions of Sierra Madre Occidental, near the city, produced opium that was processed into legal morphine for wartime medical use by Allied forces.
+Although the program ended after 1945, the agricultural knowledge, smuggling routes, and local intermediary networks developed during the wartime period persisted.
+Historians and criminologists have identified these postwar networks as an early foundation for later illicit drug trafficking organizations in Sinaloa.